-There are two stacks that have to be declared in the project settings or linker script file:
+There are two stacks which have to be declared in the linker script file:

-- A system stack. - An interrupt stack.
+- CSTACK is the system stack. - IRQ_STACK is the interrupt stack.

-The system stack is used during startup, during main(), or embOS internal functions, and for C-level interrupt handler.
+The $\tt CSTACK$ is used during startup, during $\tt main(),$ or embOS internal functions, and for C-level interrupt handler.

-The interrupt stack is used when an interrupt exception is triggered.
-The exception handler saves some registers and then performs a mode switch which then uses the system stack as stack for further execution.
+The $\tt IRQ_STACK$ is used when an interrupt exception is triggered.
+The exception handler saves some registers and then performs a mode switch which then uses the CSTACK as stack for further execution.